Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 - It's important to note that settings like ``min_age`` are calculated relative to the rollover date (NOT the original creation date of the index).
 For example, if you have an index that is set to rollover after 30 days and delete ``min_age`` is set to 30 then there will be 30 days from index creation to rollover and then an additional 30 days before deletion.
 - When modifying ILM settings, note that some settings will only take effect after a new index is created.

-Now that you have an overview of all that ILM can do, let's look at ILM deletion in more detail.
-If you have a multi-node deployment, then we HIGHLY recommend disabling the ``so-elasticsearch-indices-delete`` script as mentioned in the warning above and then configuring ILM deletion to ensure that old data is deleted before Elasticsearch reaches its watermark setting.
-Here's a very high level overview of that process:
+Now that you have an overview of all that ILM can do, here's a very high level overview of how you would configure ILM deletion for your deployment:

 #.
 Determine your data retention requirements.
 This might be 1 week, 1 month, or more.
 It may also be different for different kinds of data.
 #.
 Determine your current daily ingestion.
 One way to do this is to go to :ref:`kibana`, select the menu on the left, select Stack Management, and then go to Index Management to see what your current indices look like.
+Another option is to run ``sudo so-elasticsearch-indices-growth`` from the command line.
 #.
 Now that you have your data retention requirements and current daily ingestion, use those values to determine your storage requirements.
 Keep in mind that Elasticsearch's default watermark setting of 80% means that you will want to keep 20% of your disk free and this will need to be accounted for in your storage requirements.
 If your storage requirements are greater than the amount of storage that you have available, then you may need to add additional search nodes.
 #.
 Configure ILM Deletion to delete logs before hitting the Elasticsearch 80% watermark.
 This can be done globally for all indices by going to :ref:`administration` -> Configuration -> elasticsearch > index_settings > global_overrides > policy > phases > delete > min_age.
 Again, keep in mind that the ``min_age`` setting is calculated relative to the index rollover date and NOT the original creation date of the index.
 If you want to specify different deletion values for different kinds of data, then you can enable advanced settings and then drill into specific policies to do so.

 .. tip::

-       | Try using ``so-elasticsearch-index-growth`` for some per-index size metrics.
+       You might want to run ``sudo so-elasticsearch-indices-growth`` on a regular basis to keep an eye on the size of your indices.

 .. note::